- Diseases and conditions

 Children and young people are the most likely to get rheumatic fever.
 It occurs after a ‘strep throat’ – a throat infection caused by a Group A Streptococcus (GAS) bacteria.

-Most strep throat gets better and doesn’t lead to rheumatic fever.
+Most strep throats gets better and don't lead to rheumatic fever.
 However, in a small number of people an untreated strep throat develops into rheumatic fever, where their heart, joints, brain and skin become inflamed and swollen.

 While the symptoms of rheumatic fever may disappear on their own, the inflammation can cause rheumatic heart disease, where there is scarring of the heart valves.